chengor0302/Piano-Trainer/README.md

 **Piano-Trainer** is designed to make learning musical notes and chords fun and interactive.
 The app currently includes features such as:

 - **Guess the Note** – click the correct note on the interactive piano keyboard.
+- **Recognize by Sound** – listen to a note and select the correct key on the piano.
 - **Instant feedback** – shows whether your answer was correct or wrong.
 - **Scoring system** – points increase for correct answers.
-- **Countdown timer** – challenge yourself before time runs out.
+- **Countdown timer** – challenge yourself before time runs out (configurable in settings).
 - **Custom note designs** – all musical notes were designed in Figma to provide a clear and visually appealing interface.
+- **Audio support** – all notes have their corresponding audio clips hosted on Cloudinary for realistic sound playback.

-> ⚠️ **Work in progress:** The project is still under development, and more games, lessons, and features will be added soon.
+- ⚠️ **Work in progress:** The project is still under development, and more games, lessons, and features will be added soon.

 ---